-Remember Timesheets are due today and please forward expenses for travel to the Induction Days to your RD asap!
+Remember timesheets are due today and please forward expenses for travel to the Induction Days to your RD asap

-So, what’s been going on this week?
+News - what’s been going on this week?

 As always, if you know of anyone who may be taking a gap year this academic year or next who you think would make a great tutor remember there is a £50 finders fee if you recommend them and they work successfully for us!
 Thanks very much to all of you who have already made recommendations!

 Not one, but two trips over the Pennines and back this week for me!
 The first was with Adam on Monday to make 3 stops in Hull – one each for recruitment, support and tutor visits so a full house in Hull!

 Also, I had a meeting with 2 Head Teachers in Leeds today who (by complete coincidence) I discovered had lived together as flatmates whilst doing their PGCE many moons ago.
 The second gave me a very cryptic message to give to the first – “Remind him of The Griffin Pub in Leeds and Howard Clark’s caddy” he said with a grin.
 I have no idea what he’s talking about but duly passed the message on and will let you know if I ever get to the bottom of that one!

 Otherwise it’s been lovely to hear such good comments from RDs about your first couple of weeks – keep up the good work and hopefully we will have all tutors up and running in Leeds, Sheffield and Derby over the next week and I’m just waiting for new from Hull for confirmation.
 Well done everyone!